spbu-math-cs/Quadric-Intersection/README.md

 - `./prepare_folders.sh`

-Initial images dataset you may find there: (https://github.com/deepinsight/insightface/tree/master/recognition/_datasets_).
+Initial images dataset you may find there: [GitHub Pages](https://github.com/deepinsight/insightface/tree/master/recognition/_datasets_).
 To get final embeddings resnet-50 nettwork with ArcFace loss was used.
 For ood tests we provide embeddings datatset of  Also, in `image_embeddings/labels/cplfw_outliers_labels.json` you may find cplfw outliers images detected by eyes.

 ## Citation
 ```